Palm Springs, California: Post-World War II

-Section 14 eviction
+Section 14 evictions

-Section 14 is a square mile of land owned by the Agua Caliente Band within close walking distance of downtown.
-Residents in this area, mostly blacks and other people of color, lived in land leased in short terms by individual Indians.
-Commercial development did not occur due to the 10 year limit on leases.
+Section 14 is a square mile of land owned by the Agua Caliente Band of Cahuilla Indians within close walking distance of downtown.
+Former residents in this area, mostly black people and other people of color, lived on land leased for short terms from individual Indigenous owners.
+Commercial development did not occur due to the 10 year limit on the leases.
 After changes in the Indian Leasing Act in 1959, long term leases were permitted.
-Mayor Frank Bogert and other city officials advocated to the conservators that managed the tribe's leases to end the short term leases and enter into long term leases to largely white property owners for redevelopment.
-City funds were used to clear the land for redevelopment, including burning "shacks and makeshift homes...rented for $20 to $40 a month."
-The California attorney general's office later called the displacement a "city-engineered holocaust", depriving dozens of blacks and Latinos of generational wealth.
+Mayor Frank Bogert and other city officials advocated to the conservators that managed the tribe's leases to end the short-term leases and enter into long-term leases to largely white property owners for redevelopment.
+City funds were used to clear the land for redevelopment, including burning "shacks and makeshift homes... [which had] rented for $20 to $40 a month."
+In 1968 Loren Miller, Jr., assistant California Attorney General, called the displacement a "city-engineered holocaust", depriving dozens of black and Latino people of generational wealth.

-After existing non-Indian residents were evicted, the tribe built the Spa Hotel and Casino downtown and the city built the Palm Springs Convention Center, and the tribe leased land for developers to build hotels and condos.
+After existing non-Indian residents were evicted in the 1960s, the tribe built the Spa Hotel and Casino downtown and the city built the Palm Springs Convention Center; also, the tribe leased land for developers to build hotels and condos.
+The tribe had collaborated with the city in evicting the residents and destroying the structures, with tribal allottees and conservators signing burn permits and Tribal Chair Edmund Siva sending a letter to the Palm Springs City Council thanking it for its "clean-up campaign".

 The Palm Springs Human Relations Commission cited this history, as well as a conflict of interest while Bogert acted as conservator for tribal land which was being demolished by the city, and racist comments regarding the "poor Blacks" who lived in Section 14, as justification for removing a statue of Bogert on horseback placed in 1990 in front of the Palm Springs City Hall.
 The City Council of Palm Springs ordered its removal in 2021 and formally apologized for the eviction of the Section 14 residents.
 After legal objections to its removal from Bogert's supporters and family members were rejected by the courts, the statue was relocated on July 13, 2022.
-Section 14 residents are still seeking financial reparations for the mass eviction.
+The city of Palm Springs approved a $5.91 million settlement for verified Section 14 residents and their heirs, as well as committing to other programs intended to benefit the Black community.